 Most of us who have lived around railroads understand that the train’s horn will go to a lower pitch when a train passes by.
-This is not because somehow the train’s conductor changes the pitch, but rather because the sound waves become “stretched” as the speeding train passes.
+This is not because the train’s conductor changes the pitch but because the sound waves become “stretched” as the speeding train passes.
 This lengthens the sound wave and causes it to have a lower frequency producing a lower sound.

-It is also possible to determine the speed at which the train is moving toward or away from us by changing the sound pitch.
-For example, if the train moves very quickly away from us, the pitch becomes lowered more than if the train moves away from us more slowly.
+It is also possible to determine the speed at which the train moves toward or away from us by changing the sound pitch.
+For example, if the train moves very quickly away from us, the pitch becomes lower than if the train moves away more slowly.

 A similar thing happens with stars.
-When they are moving toward us, the star becomes “blue-shifted” while the stars moving away from us become “red-shifted.”
-Thus, it is possible to determine the speed at which the star is moving away from us by knowing the extent of the redshift.
+When they move toward us, the star becomes “blue-shifted,” while the stars moving away from us become “red-shifted.”
+Thus, it is possible to determine the speed at which the star moves away from us by knowing the extent of the redshift.

 Measuring Stellar Mass through Radial Velocity

 Imagine viewing the Earth as it rotates around the Sun.
 Observation of this motion from the side would show the earth moving away from us during half its orbit while moving toward us during the second half of its orbit.
 There would be times when the earth appeared to stand still when it transitioned from moving away from us to moving toward us.
 The Earth never really changes speed in its orbit around the Sun, but it appears to when viewing from the side.

 Using this principle, it is possible to measure the mass of stars.
 This is how.

 Kepler’s third law of motion states that the square of the orbital period (the number of years it takes for a planet to orbit the Sun) equals the cube of the semi-major axis of its elliptical orbit.
 Several decades later, Newton was able to include the masses of the Sun and Earth within this formula and to generalize to two stars moving around each other: